- 🤝 Ensure close collaboration between the team and product owner

 User stories and scenarios represent all those puzzles of the full image.
 But to launch your development process, you need to identify only those critical ones, which let your users achieve their goals in min time.
 These selected puzzles will form a critical user journey for a very basic and viable product that already delivers value to its users.

 💻 It’s only now when you can proceed with the development

 When the following deliverables of the discovery phase are gathered:

-… you can form features, detailed tech/non-tech requirements and acceptance criteria and move on with the coding.
-Along with that you can now work on product road-map, analysis of user feedback and think of the next steps in an organized way.
+… you can form features, detailed tech/non-tech requirements, and acceptance criteria and move on with the coding.
+Along with that you can now work on a product roadmap, analysis of user feedback, and think of the next steps in an organized way.

-That approach with the discovery phase and strategic research ahead of coding puts users into focus, allows forming good understanding of the app environment and reveals great opportunities for business, which delivers true value to its customers.
+That approach with the discovery phase and strategic research ahead of coding puts users into focus, allows forming a good understanding of the app environment, and reveals great opportunities for business, which delivers true value to its customers.